-- Think like your audience – When you search on Google for a product, service, or piece of information, think about how members of your audience are likely to frame their searches.
-Don’t just think about the obvious and skin-deep meanings of keywords — think about associations and connotations.
-It will help you map out relevant resources and decide the appropriate tone and style for your copy.
+When searching on Google for a product, service, or piece of information, affiliate partners should think about how their target customers are likely to frame their searches.
+Writers should think beyond the obvious meanings of keywords — considering associations, connotations, and synonyms to help them map out relevant resources and decide the appropriate tone and style for the copy.

-- Use Google's People Also Ask, a Search Engine Results Page (SERPs) feature which provides answers to questions related to a user’s query, is an SEO data goldmine, and a good affiliate review will provide answers to all the identified questions (and then some).
+Google's People Also Ask, a Search Engine Results Page (SERPs) feature which provides answers to questions related to a user’s query, is an SEO data goldmine.
+A good affiliate review will provide answers to all the identified questions.

-- Use brainstorming tools to identify subtopics – Targeting the root keywords for your niche could put you in direct competition with lots of other affiliate reviews.
-Using tools like Ubersuggest, KeywordTool, and Answer The Public allows you to find subtopics and long tail keywords for their niche, potentially driving more readers to their blog.
+Reviewers should take note that targeting the root keywords for any given niche could put them in direct competition with many other affiliate reviews.
+Using tools like Ubersuggest, KeywordTool, and Answer The Public allows writers to find subtopics and long-tail keywords for their niche, potentially driving more readers to their blog.

 While plagiarism will never lead to success, there is nothing wrong with reviewing and evaluating the competition.
-By finding articles and blogs similar to their own and see what keywords they’re using... and then use that information for your content.
-A great tool for competitor research is SEOquake — it allows you to see the keywords used on a web page and their density percentages, giving data for your chosen phrase length.
+By finding articles and blogs similar to their own and see what keywords they are using, and then use that information for user reviews on their blog.
+A great tool for competitor research is SEOquake — it allows users to view the keywords used on a web page and their density percentages, providing data for any chosen phrase length.

-To avoid keyword stuffing, don’t allow any particular term to account for more than 1% of the page copy.
-That might not sound like much, but in an article of 2000 words, you can use just one term up to 20 times.
-It should be plenty.
+To avoid keyword stuffing in product reviews, writers should avoid allowing any particular term to account for more than 1% of the page copy.
+That might not sound like much, but in an article of 2000 words, you can use just one term up to 20 times, which is more than adequate.

-The purpose of an affiliate review is to earn commission from the affiliate program(s) you have signed up to.
-In order to do this, you can’t simply write about the right products — you need to write in a way that sells the value of the goods.
+The purpose of writing product reviews is to earn commission from the affiliate program(s) that the publisher has signed up to.
+To do this, reviewers cannot simply write about the right products — they need to ensure they write in a way that effectively promotes the value of the goods to the customer.

-The Wirecutter is an affiliate marketing website that was bought by The New York Times for $30m (USD), and it’s a great example of how to sell.
-Persuasive and actionable language is incorporated clearly, naturally, and consistently:
+The Wirecutter is an affiliate marketing website The New York Times bought for $30m (USD), and it is an excellent example of how to sell.
+Persuasive and actionable language is clear, natural, and consistent.

 Wirecutter creates a sense of trust and authority through content excellence.
 The writers use persuasive sales words throughout the content, guiding customers in their journey to purchase the product.
 These include:

 - Our pick

-You also need to think about whether you are going to write nothing but affiliate reviews, or use a mixture of affiliate reviews, buying guides, and general guides.
-This is an important thing to consider because Google now favours websites that feature mixed content over those solely set up to sell products through affiliate reviews.
+Writers also need to think about whether they will write nothing but affiliate reviews, or use a mixture of affiliate reviews, buying guides, and general guides.
+It is an important thing to consider because Google now favours websites that feature mixed content over those solely set up to sell products through affiliate reviews.

-ThisIsWhyI’mBroke is a good example of an affiliate review site that has a balanced mixture of content.
+ThisIsWhyI’mBroke is a great example of an affiliate review site that has a balanced mixture of content.
 The website has: